jhudson8/restful-redux/docs/model-provider.md

     entityType: 'customer',
     // if this is not included, the model will not be auto-fetched
     fetchProp: 'fetch',
-    // optional value to indicate that the model should be fetched even if it already exists
+    // function used to force a fetch even if the model data has already been retrieved
-    // can be a function for finer grained details (see below for more details)
+    // note: this function will not be called if a fetch is pending
-    forceFetch: true,
+    forceFetch: function (id, model, newProps, prevProps) { return true },
     // used if the model represents a collection and you want the value() response to contain Model objects rather than data
     arrayEntrySchema: _your_normalizr_schema_,
     // optional callback function when either the id value changes *or* the component is mounted